Lego Toy Story: Web shorts

-Toy Story 4 - Forky’s Rescue - As Told With LEGO Bricks (2019 Short)
+Toy Story 4 - Forky's Rescue - As Told With LEGO Bricks (2019 Short)

-Toy Story 4 - Forky’s Rescue - As Told With LEGO Bricks released a short film via YouTube, on 21 June 2019, that is inspired by both the Toy Story 4 animated series as well as the Lego toyline.
+Toy Story 4 - Forky's Rescue - As Told With LEGO Bricks released a short film via YouTube, on 21 June 2019, that is inspired by both the Toy Story 4 animated series as well as the Lego toyline.
 The film tells the story of Buzz Lightyear, Woody and Forky.

 Other media

 Lego Ideas

 A project based on "Andy's Room" was uploaded to the Lego Ideas site on September 4, 2016.
 The project hoped to reach 10,000 supporters in order for Lego to consider to make it into an official set.
-The project is based on Andy's bedroom from the original Toy Story film and includes characters such as Buzz Lightyear, Sheriff Woody, Rex, Hamm, Mr Potato Head and RC.
+The project is based on Andy's bedroom from the original Toy Story film and includes characters such as Buzz Lightyear, Sheriff Woody, Rex, Hamm, a custom Mr. Potato Head minifigure and RC.
 But in 2018, the project expired.

-Video Game
+Video game

 Lego The Incredibles

 A crossover Lego-themed action-adventure video game named Lego The Incredibles was developed by TT Fusion.
 Lego The Incredibles was released by Warner Bros.
 Interactive Entertainment on 15 June 2018 in North America and on 13 July 2018 in Europe.
 A macOS version of the game was released by Feral Interactive on 21 November 2018.
 It includes Woody as a secret playable character.